knative/eventing/docs/eventing-api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>DeadLetterURI is the resolved URI of the dead letter sink for this Trigger.</p>
+<p>DeadLetterSinkURI is the resolved URI of the dead letter sink for this Trigger.</p>
 </td>
 </tr>
 </tbody>